ibm-cloud-docs/key-protect/st-init-cli.md

 ### Crypto unit commands fail to apply to all crypto units
 {: #crypto-unit-partial-failure}

-If the `crypto-unit claim`, `crypto-unit mk import`, or `crypto-unit user add --type kmsCryptoUser` commands fail to apply to all crypto units, you might see output similar to the following example:
+If the `crypto-unit claim`, `crypto-unit master-key import`, or `crypto-unit user add --type kmsCryptoUser` commands fail to apply to all crypto units, you might see output similar to the following example:

 ```pre
 Executing operation Generate Master Key against CryptoUnit with ID fadedbee-0000-0000-0000-1234567890ab